-In 2004, we entered into a consulting agreement with Dr. Metin Colpan, our former Chief Executive Officer and current Supervisory Board member, pursuant to which Dr. Colpan is paid a fee of EUR 2,750 per day for scientific consulting services subject to adjustment.
-During 2008 and 2007, we paid approximately \$234,000 and \$471,000, respectively, to Dr. Colpan for scientific consulting services under this agreement.
+We have a consulting agreement with Dr. Metin Colpan, our former Chief Executive Officer and current Supervisory Board member, pursuant to which Dr. Colpan is paid a fee of EUR 2,750 per day for scientific consulting services, subject to adjustment.
+During each of the years ended December 31, 2009 and 2008, we paid approximately \$0.2 million to Dr. Colpan for scientific consulting services under this agreement.